Lotta’s lifeSeptember 19, 2019

 A legacy that shaped Canada

-Thanks to Lotta, women, children and men in many countries around the world received life-saving support from USC Canada over the years.
+Thanks to that drive, people, particularly children, in many countries around the world received life-saving support from USC Canada over the years.

 Besides her success as a leader and fundraiser, one of the reasons that Lotta eventually earned international recognition, including the Order of Canada, was her principled and innovative approach to humanitarianism.